LEMONTREE-Land-Ecosystem-Models/global_subdaily_gpp/README.md

 The datasets are reduced to land cells only and then these are processed in parallel blocks, using multiple cores with each block to further accelerate the calculations.

+### Validation of SPLASH data

+The data and scripts in the `sites_comparison` directory are used to run the SPLASH model for 67 sites used by Giulia in FluxNet site analyses.
+These can then be compared against the outputs of the earlier analyses.